 no, yes

-Print all documents in fully automatic mode in silent mode.
+Prints all documents in fully automatic and silent mode.
 The information on console window will not be displayed during processing and no dialog windows will appear:

 alerts: Display alert windows in case of an error or issue [+][-]